Pre-training Epidemic Time Series Forecasters with Compartmental Prototypes: Related Work and Problem Definition

 \section{Related Work and Problem Definition}

 \textbf{Epidemic Forecasting Models.} Traditionally, epidemic forecasting employs models like ARIMA~\citep{sahai2020arima}, SEIR~\citep{he2020seir}, and VAR~\citep{shang2021regional}.
 ARIMA predicts infections by analyzing past data and errors, SEIR models population transitions using differential equations, and VAR captures linear inter-dependencies by modeling each variable based on past values.
-Recently, deep learning models—categorized into RNN-based, MLP-based, and transformer-based—have surpassed these methods.
-RNN-based models like LSTM~\citep{wang2020time} and GRU~\citep{natarajan2023outbreak} use gating mechanisms to manage information flow.
-MLP-based models use linear layers~\citep{zeng2023transformers} or multi-layer perceptrons~\citep{borghi2021covid,madden2024deep} for efficient data-to-prediction mapping.
+Recently, deep learning models, categorized into RNN-based, MLP-based, and transformer-based, have surpassed these methods.
+RNN-based models like LSTM~\citep{wang2020time}, GRU~\citep{natarajan2023outbreak}, and more epidemic-specific models like EpiDeep~\cite{adhikari2019epideep} and EINNs~\cite{rodriguez2023einns} use gating mechanisms to manage information flow.
+MLP-based models use linear layers~\citep{zeng2023transformers} or multi-layer perceptrons~\citep{borghi2021covid,madden2024deep} for efficient data-to-prediction mapping and physics-informed distillation~\cite{wang2021deep}.
 Transformer-based models~\citep{wu2021autoformer, zhou2021informer, zhou2022fedformer} apply self-attention to encode time series and generate predictions via a decoder.
 However, these models are limited as they typically utilize data from only one type of disease without considering valuable insights from diverse disease datasets.